Poor Old Horse

 This video shows Jon Loomes singing Poor Old Horse in January 2015, a version he learned from the singing of Jim Eldon:

 Lucy Farrell sang lead vocals Poor Old Horse on The Furrow Collective's 2015 EP Blow Out the Moon.
-She commented in the album's notes:
+She noted:

 I was drawn to Poor Old Horse in Songs of Man by Norman and Stracke initially because of the byline: “Humans are not the only creatures who are maudlin.
 Here is a case of ‘equine self pity’.”